 If you select Custom Dimension in the Image Dimensions field, you will be prompted to add Custom dimension values.
 These will be the dimensions (in pixels) that you need the image to be.
 For example, certain Social Media Channels have set requirements for the width or height of their banners.
-This setting can ensure your image will meet those requirements.
+This option can ensure your image will meet those requirements.

-Locked Output Dimensions
+Output Dimensions - Resize option

-Unlocked Output Dimensions
+Output Dimensions - Crop option